sprainbrains/whisperfish/icons-src/Emojis.md

 style" selector (`uFE0F`); it is recommended to create symbolic links for the version with and without the selector.

+Raster emojis must be available in the sizes 72x72px and 144x144px.

 ## OpenMoji